oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ## Summary

-In this lab you have seen how easy it is to use Cohere with Nodejs and Oracle Vectors and Similarity Search.
+In this lab you have seen how easy it is to use Cohere with Node.js and Oracle Vectors and Similarity Search.

 </if>

 <if type="SentenceTransformers">

-# Using Sentence Transformers and Nodejs with Oracle AI Vector Search
+# Using Sentence Transformers and Node.js with Oracle AI Vector Search

 ## Introduction